St Peter's Church, Sudbury, Suffolk

 Special things to see include: the carved oak doors; a gorgeous altar screen; the font; stone carvings; two paintings of Moses and Aaron by Robert Cardinal.
 Bodley redecorated the chancel in 1897 but in 1968, tragically, a large part of his original wall paintings were covered over with lime wash.
 Following the removal of a light switch, a tiny patch of this rich work was tantalisingly rediscovered.
 Outside is a statue of Sudbury's most famous son, painter Thomas Gainsborough.

-Church is located in town centre.
+Church is located next to the Market Place in town centre.
 There is a small step into the west door, but there is a portable ramp in place when the church is open.

 Facilities & Hire

 St Peter’s has a regular programme of community activities and arts events and is available to hire.
 The building has electricity, lighting and a kitchen area.
 Please contact the Friends of St Peter’s for higher enquiries (see community information tab)